Market Leader in Development Analytics (G2 Crowd’s Winter, Summer & Spring 2022)

 When an engineering team scales, you start losing visibility.
 This translates into pain points like:

 Even though you start losing grip, you need to meet deadlines, deliver value, and continuously boost your team’s productivity.
-This is when you might want to dive into Git Analytics tools.
-Some of the more popular and reliable intelligence tools include Waydev, Pluralsight Flow (ex Gitprime), Code Climate Velocity, and Pinpoint.
-These can help you to regain a clear picture of your team members’ output and ensure your team is working efficiently and achieving goals.
-It’s easy to grasp the things these tools do, but how will you interpret the data, and what decisions will you make based on it?
+This is when you might want to dive into Git Analytics tools like Waydev or Pluralsight Flow (ex Gitprime).
+These can help you regain a clear picture of your team members’ output and ensure your team is working efficiently and achieving goals.
+It’s easy to grasp what these tools do, but how will you interpret the data, and what will you make based on it?

-You have probably gone through tens of registration processes before, so this shouldn’t be too demanding for you.
-Before getting to all the insights, reports, and key metrics, you will be required to connect at least one Git repository to one of these Git Analytics tools for data analysis.
-As soon as the data has been imported, you are into action.
+You have probably undergone many registration processes before, so this shouldn’t be too demanding.
+Before getting to all the insights, reports, and critical metrics, you will be required to connect at least one Git repository to one of these Git Analytics tools for data analysis.
+As soon as the data has been imported, you are in action.

 Waydev is the most promising Pluralsight tool Alternatives.
-Set up your Waydev account by signing into your GitHub, GitLab, Bitbucket, or Azure DevOps account and authorizing Waydev’s access.
-Choose the repositories you want Waydev to analyze and then click the ‘Load Project’ button.
+Set up your Waydev account by signing into your GitHub, GitLab, Bitbucket, and Azure DevOps account.
+Choose the repositories you want Waydev to analyze and click the ‘Load Project” button.

 The integration of GitPrime (currently Pluralsight Flow) is similar to Waydev’s.
 Select your data provider, authorize access, and check the repos for Pluralsight Flow (ex Gitprime) to analyze.

-Waydev provides integrations with GitHub, GitLab, Bitbucket, Azure DevOps, and their on-premise counterparts.
+Waydev provides integrations with GitHub, GitLab, Bitbucket, Azure DevOps, AWS Code Commit, Gerrit, and their on-premise counterparts.
 The access can be granted through OAuth or Personal Access Tokens.
 Waydev also allows SSO integrations through Okta and offers an API.

-Pluralsight Flow (ex Gitprime) supports mainly similar integrations, besides Azure DevOps.
+Pluralsight Flow (ex Gitprime) supports similar integrations, except Azure DevOps, AWS Code Commit, and Gerrit.
 It additionally supports Jira integrations.

-Developing your software can take some time.
-Setting up tools such as Waydev, Pluralsight Flow (ex GitPrime), or Code Climate Velocity can be operational upon the import of your data.
+Pro Tip: Developing your software can take some time.
+Setting up tools such as Waydev, Pluralsight Flow (ex GitPrime), or Code Climate Velocity can be operational upon importing your data.

-The data span of Waydev, Pluralsight Flow (ex Gitprime), Code Climate Velocity, and Pinpoint is much the same.
-The difference lies in the insights they focus on.
-Gaining an equal number of sources in your own build can be met with much complexity.
-It is important to note that your analytical needs to be transparent and insightful.
-Incomplete software builds mean a lack of precision in the data that is gathered.
+The data span of Waydev and Pluralsight Flow (ex Gitprime) is much the same.
+They focus on insights.
+Gaining an equal number of sources in your build can be met with complexity.
+Your engineering analytics platform needs to be transparent and insightful.
+Incomplete software builds mean a lack of precision in the data.

-Waydev is designed to import information from popular Git applications like GitHub, GitLab, Bitbucket, and Azure DevOps.
+The platform is designed to import information from popular Git applications like GitHub, GitLab, Bitbucket, and Azure DevOps.
 Waydev’s focus is evenly distributed across the code-level metrics and the code review process.
-They discovered a way the code review process can be quantified into actionable key metrics, which can enhance an engineering manager’s visibility over his team collaborative activity.
-These insights can be used to spot a blocked pull request, incentivize engineers to collaborate more or adjust the workload.
+We’ve discovered how the code review process can be quantified into actionable key metrics, enhancing your visibility over your team’s collaborative activity.
+These insights can spot a blocked pull request, incentivize engineers to collaborate more, or adjust the workload.